 economics.
 Includes historical review of American architectural styles

 International Historic Preservations (3)

-Overview of the evolution of the historic preservation movement in an international context, examining the regulations, programs, and economics impacting historic preservation.
+Overview of the evolution of historic preservation in an international context, examining historical evolution, regulations, programs,

 Environmental Law and Policy (3)